 Every day, more than 40 million Americans help aging parents, spouses, children with disabilities and other loved ones with a host of tasks that help them live independently in their homes and communities – things like assisting with bathing and dressing, preparing meals, driving to doctor visits, paying bills, and administering medication and other medical tasks.
 About 60 percent of them balance their caregiving responsibilities with full- or part-time jobs, and some are also raising families.

-AARP is fighting for commonsense solutions to make these big responsibilities a little bit easier—and we’ve seen real progress in states across the country.
+AARP is fighting for common-sense solutions to make these big responsibilities a little bit easier, and we’ve seen real progress in states across the country.

-- Support family caregivers when their loved ones are admitted to the hospital and as they transition home
+- Support family caregivers when their loved ones are admitted to the hospital and as they transition home;

-- Update state guardianship laws to better protect vulnerable adults and provide family caregivers and other legal guardians more training and support
+- Update state guardianship laws to protect vulnerable adults better and provide family caregivers and other legal guardians more training and support;

 More work to do

-In 2018, AARP will continue to work with elected state leaders across the country to fight for the issues that matter to you and your families.
+In 2019, AARP will continue to work with elected state leaders across the country to fight for the issues that matter to you and your families.
 To stay up-to-date on our progress, or get involved, sign up here.